StanPri/CodingAssignment/CodingAssessment/README.md

 DELETE /api/outputmessage/{id}

 ### Unit tests to support the API
-A String library has been added to Coding Assignment project with simple functions.
+A String library has been added to Coding Assignment project with simple string functions.
 I added StringLibraryUnitTests in order to test the library.
+In Visual Studio, go to 'Test' up top, then Run / All Tests.

 ## Author